PSSRA/pssra.github.io/content/join/bylaws.md

 If the Committee members agree that no suspicious or otherwise questionable responses were given, the provisional member or provisional local comrade will gain access to Chapter educational resources, Chapter general meetings, and Chapter in-person events.
 After vetting, provisional members and provisional local comrades become full members and full local comrades, respectively, of the Chapter.
 Members (not local comrades) shall be nominated for ascension with the national Organization, vouched for by the Secretary and the Vetting Chair.

+The Chapter may enact further clarifying policies on the exploratory interview process by majority vote of the membership, as proposed by the Vetting Chair and Vetting Committee.

+### SUBSECTION TWO: IN-PERSON EVENT ATTENDANCE REQUIREMENTS

 The CCC may elect to gate some non-educational Chapter resources and discussion fora behind attending an in-person educational event, requirements for which are at the CCC and firearms training committee's discretion.
 At the CCC and firearms training committees discretion, the CCC may choose an expiration period after a member's last in-person class attendance at which time the member loses access to these non-educational resources.

-The Chapter may enact further clarifying policies on the exploratory interview process by majority vote of the membership, as proposed by the Vetting Chair and Vetting Committee.
+### SUBSECTION THREE: GOOD STANDING

+All Chapter members must remain in good standing with the Organization, and continue to appear on rosters as provided from the Organization to the Chapter Secretary.

+Chapter local comrades must maintain direct donations to the Chapter as determined by the Chapter Treasurer, or request waivers of same, with written procedures for doing so established by the Chapter Treasurer and available to all members.

-### SUBSECTION ONE: EXPULSION
+### SUBSECTION FOUR: EXPULSION

 A member or local comrade may lose their role in the Chapter by resigning or by expulsion from the group.